Tennessee convict who testified in Bobo case arrested again

 A convicted felon who was released from prison after his trial testimony helped convict a Tennessee man in the slaying of nursing student Holly Bobo has been arrested and charged with weapons and drug offenses.

-Jason Autry was arrested in a rural field after he tried to run away from a sheriff’s deputy last Thursday, according to federal and state court documents obtained Tuesday by The Associated Press.
+Jason Autry was arrested near a rural field after he tried to run away from a sheriff’s deputy last Thursday, according to federal and state court documents obtained Tuesday by The Associated Press.

 Autry, who has been convicted of 10 felonies in state and federal court, had a rifle with him and he also was in possession of methamphetamine, the documents said.
 Autry has been charged in federal court with possessing a gun as a felon.
 He also has been charged with state court with drug possession and evading arrest.
 Court records do not show if he has a lawyer.